 National Parks/National Wildlife Refuges

 As of February 22, 2010, Section 512, Credit CARD Act of 2009 (54 USC § 104906 and Title 36 Chpt.
 1 Part 2 § 2.4) changed federal law to make park firearm regulations reflect state law.
 Typically, the only restrictions on firearm carry are state and local laws.
 If it is legal elsewhere in the state, it is legal in the park and sections that conflict with state law regarding carrying and possessing firearms (but not shooting bans) do not apply.
-For example, carrying a firearm or possessing loaded firearms in a vehicle is prohibited (unless one has a special park permit, usually for hunting) in National Park Service lands (National Parks, Monuments, etc.).
-However, this does not apply if the state allows open and/or concealed carry or loaded/unloaded firearms in vehicles, carrying a firearm or possessing loaded firearms in a vehicle is allowed in a National Park in that state.
+For example, if a state allows open and/or concealed carry or loaded/unloaded firearms in vehicles, carrying a firearm or possessing loaded firearms in a vehicle is allowed in a National Park in that state.

 Per 18 U.S. Code § 930, park buildings (visitor centers, ranger stations, offices, fee collection buildings, and maintenance facilities, etc.) are still federal facilities and off-limits to firearms.
 These places are marked with signs at all public entrances.
 Discharge of firearms, except when lawfully hunting, is generally prohibited.
 View the NPS pamphlet or the National Park Service Firearms webpage.
 The same applies for National Wildlife Refuges, 16 USC § 1a–7b and Chapter 50 Chapter 1 Part 27 § 27.42.